serverless-blueprint/serverless-blueprint-template-engine/README.md

 2. **What happens if the placeholder is missing?**

-Output will be rendered with blank value for missing placeholders
+Output will be generated with blank value for missing placeholders

 **Example**